SamB-C/C-Class-Generator/README.md

 #### Basic Templates

-The syntax for creating the class as a template is `{className}<>:{member variables}`, with the `<>` indicating that the class is a template (please note this is reversed from creating template specialisations).
+The syntax for creating the class as a template is `{className}<>;{member variables}`, with the `<>` indicating that the class is a template (please note this is reversed from creating template specialisations).
 At this time, only a single template can be created, and this template is automatically `T`, which is important when creating member variables using this type.

-The resulting class from the emmet `Animal<>:s1T` looks like:
+The resulting class from the emmet `Animal<>;s1T` looks like:

 ```cpp
 #ifndef ANIMAL_HPP